-When Stephen Curry was looking for a Bay Area space to feature his award-winning bourbon, Gentleman’s Cut, he partnered with the MINA Group and Westin St. Francis in San Francisco to create The Eighth Rule – an intimate bourbon-driven bar with only 40 seats, hidden behind an unmarked door below the historic Westin St. Francis.
-Providence Sound and Vision had already been working with the construction management team renovating this historic hotel and they came to us with a very specific goal.
-“The client desires a high-fidelity sound system capable of delivering audiophile-level performance.
-This system should create an inviting atmosphere for conversations over cocktails and transition to nightclub-level volumes for parties hosted by Stephen.”
+When Stephen Curry wanted to showcase his award-winning bourbon, Gentleman’s Cut, he partnered with the MINA Group and Westin St. Francis in San Francisco to create The Eighth Rule—a hidden, 40-seat bar tucked behind an unmarked door beneath the historic hotel.
+Providence Sound and Vision was already collaborating with the hotel’s renovation team when they brought us a unique request:

-(14) Meyer Sound UP-4slim ultra compact full range install speakers
+(14) Meyer Sound UP-4slim ultra-compact full-range install speakers

-(3) Meyer Sound USW-112P 12’ subwoofers
+(3) Meyer Sound USW-112P 12” subwoofers

-(2) Meyer Sound MPS-488X Power supply
+(2) Meyer Sound MPS-488X power supplies

 Once we knew where the speakers would be placed, we worked with our team’s Civil Engineer to create shop drawings (or plans) for precise speaker mounting locations and cable paths.
 The UP-4slim and USW-112P subwoofer are part of Meyer’s IntelligentDC platform.
 These are active speakers powered remotely by the MPS-488X power supply.